CDC pleads with Americans to not travel for Thanksgiving

 Whether Americans heed the warning is another matter.
 The deadly comeback by the virus has been blamed in part on pandemic fatigue, or people getting tired of masks and other precautions.
 And surges were seen last summer after Memorial Day and July Fourth, despite blunt warnings from health authorities.

-The United States has seen more than 11 million diagnosed infections and over 250,000 deaths from the coronavirus.
+The United States has had more than 11 million diagnosed infections and over 250,000 deaths from the coronavirus.
 CDC scientists believe that somewhere around 40% of people who are infected do not have obvious symptoms but can still spread the virus.

+What officials called a limited stay-at-home order requires nonessential residents to stay home from 10 p.m. to 5 a.m. starting Saturday.
+It lasts until Dec.
+21 but could be extended.
+It covers 94% of the state’s nearly 40 million residents.

+“The virus is spreading at a pace we haven’t seen since the start of this pandemic and the next several days and weeks will be critical to stop the surge.
+We are sounding the alarm,” Newsom said in a statement.

-Also on Thursday, Rhode Island Gov. Gina Raimondo announced what she called a “two-week pause” with some businesses closures and capacity reduced for restaurants and houses of worship starting Nov.
-30. She said officials will reevaluate COVID-19 caseloads on Dec.
-13. If they haven’t eased by then, she said “a full state lockdown” will follow.
+Also Thursday, Rhode Island Democratic Gov. Gina Raimondo announced a “two-week pause” with some businesses closures and capacity reduced for restaurants and houses of worship starting Nov.
+30. Officials will reevaluate COVID-19 caseloads on Dec.
+13 and if they have not eased, she said “a full state lockdown” will follow.

-And New Hampshire’s Republican Gov. Chris Sununu, who previously resisted calls for a statewide mask mandate, issued an order requiring face coverings to be worn in public spaces indoors and outdoors.
+In New Hampshire, Republican Gov. Chris Sununu previously resisted calls for a statewide mask mandate but issued an order requiring face coverings to be worn in public spaces indoors and outdoors.

 KEEPING UP WITH NON-COVID-19 CASES